Brittany - A Cyclist's Guide

-Nature and history combine to make a cycling holiday in Brittany a joy, says local author and historian Wendy Mewes, author of the Footprint guide to Brittany.
+Nature and history combine to make a cycling holiday in Brittany a joy, says local author and historian Wendy Mewes, author of this excellent guide to cycling the Nantes-Brest Canal.

 Cycling has a rich history in Brittany.
 Robert Capa took this photo in Pleyben during the 1939 Tour de France.
 It was taken in front of the bicycle shop owned by Pierre Cloarec, one of the cyclists in the race.
 Photo: fixed gear